Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 Figure 1. illustrates the data processing and ML/AI pipeline including loading the raw data, X' (representing data prior to time T), preprocessing, preparing the data for machine learning and prediction, and forecasting of the future value ŷ for time t ≥ T. This article is primarily concerned with the 3rd step, the forecasting model and in particular entity embeddings within a deep-learning architecture.
 In order to appreciate the benefits of the deep-learning model, it is useful to compare it to an ensemble tree-based model, a Random Forest.

 The coding begins with importing the fastai library (based on Fastai version 0.7).
 See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
-We also set a variable, *PATH* that points to the dataset.
+We also set a variable, *PATH* that points to the data set.
 The data is available from Kaggle, and for convenience, can be downloaded in one .tgz file from [here](http://files.fast.ai/part2/lesson14/rossmann.tgz).

 ```python
 from fastai.structured import *